 Question: What is the range of compatible cell sizes?

 Answer: To successfully run the Single Cell Gene Expression or V(D)J applications, it is critical that single cells are captured in GEMs (Gel Bead in Emulsions).
 The maximum cell size we have tested in-house is 30 um.
-However, samples have run successfully with cells >30um.
-The theoretical limit is the width of the microfluidic channel, which is ~50-60 um.

 We have not observed differential recovery for small vs large cells when running a sample composed of cells of different sizes (for cells that are equal to or smaller than 30 um).